CurveDocs/curve-docs/docs/curve_dao/LiquidityGaugesAndMintingCRV/gauges/PermissionlessRewards.md

     On sidechains, permissionless rewards are directly built into the gauges.
 Whoever deploys the gauge can call `add_rewards` on the gauge contract itself (no need to migrate or do it via proxy).

-- OwnerProxy (gauge and ownership proxy in one) for StableSwap pools: [0x742C3cF9Af45f91B109a81EfEaf11535ECDe9571](https://etherscan.io/address/0x742C3cF9Af45f91B109a81EfEaf11535ECDe9571)
+- OwnerProxy for StableSwap pools (Ownership- and GaugeProxy): [0x742C3cF9Af45f91B109a81EfEaf11535ECDe9571](https://etherscan.io/address/0x742C3cF9Af45f91B109a81EfEaf11535ECDe9571)
+- OldManagerProxy (need to migrate from this to the one above): [0x201798B679859DDF129651d6B58a5C32527EA04c](https://etherscan.io/address/0x201798B679859DDF129651d6B58a5C32527EA04c)
 - GaugeManagerProxy for two-coin CryptoSwap pools: [0x9f99FDe2ED3997EAfE52b78E3981b349fD2Eb8C9](https://etherscan.io/address/0x9f99FDe2ED3997EAfE52b78E3981b349fD2Eb8C9)
-- OldManagerProxy (need to migrate from this one): [0x201798B679859DDF129651d6B58a5C32527EA04c](https://etherscan.io/address/0x201798B679859DDF129651d6B58a5C32527EA04c)

 ## **Setting Reward Token and Distributor**

+Before being able to deposit rewards, both the reward token and the distributor need to be set using the `add_rewards` function.

-If the gauge was deployed through the [old GaugeProxy](https://etherscan.io/address/0x201798B679859DDF129651d6B58a5C32527EA04c) or, there needs to be a migration to the new OwnerProxy by calling [`migrate_gauge_manager`](#migrate_gauge_manager).
+If the gauge was deployed through the [old GaugeProxy](https://etherscan.io/address/0x201798B679859DDF129651d6B58a5C32527EA04c), there needs to be a migration to the new OwnerProxy through the [`migrate_gauge_manager`](#migrate_gauge_manager) function.

-Before depositing rewards, both the reward token and the distributor need to be set using the `add_rewards` function via the GaugeProxy.

 !!!warning
     `add_reward` and `migrate_gauge_manager` function needs to be called from the OwnerProxy, as these function are only callable by the admin or gauge manager. `set_reward_distributor` can also be either called from the Proxy or straight from the gauge itself.